Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Dynamical models

 \subsection{Circular restricted three-body problem (CR3BP)}

 A restricted three-body problem considers, in its most lenient definition, the motion of a small mass (e.g., a spacecraft) subject to the gravitational forces of two much more massive bodies in its proximity, named primaries.
-Given the extreme differences in mass between primaries and spacecraft, the former move independently to the latter and thus constitute an isolated two-body problem, which is known to have a limited set of solutions \citep{szebehely1967TheoryOfOrbits}.
-Of particular interest is the case where the two bodies describe Keplerian orbits around their shared barycenter, since this provides an adequate first approximation for the motion of many two-body configurations within the Solar System, most notably the Earth-Moon binary studied in this work.
+Given the extreme differences in mass between primaries and spacecraft, the former move independently to the latter and thus constitute an isolated two-body problem, which is known to have a limited set of solutions \cite{szebehely1967TheoryOfOrbits}.
+Of particular interest is the case where the two bodies describe Keplerian orbits around their shared barycenter, since this provides an adequate first approximation for the motion of many two-body configurations within the Solar System, most notably the Earth--Moon binary studied in this work.
 The CR3BP corresponds to the specific case where the orbits of the primaries are further approximated to being circular.
-While this is clearly a step backwards from the pursuit of realism as compared to the ER3BP, for example, the CR3BP is widely esteemed from an academic standpoint since most two-body systems typically considered are of sufficiently low eccentricity (e.g., $e\approx0.0549$ for the Earth-Moon case) and because this model provides tractable but relevant insights on the dynamical structures at play.
+While this is clearly a step backwards from the pursuit of realism as compared to the ER3BP, for example, the CR3BP is widely esteemed from an academic standpoint since most two-body systems of interest are characterized by low orbital eccentricity (e.g., ${e\approx0.0549}$ for the Earth--Moon case) and because this model provides tractable but relevant insights on the dynamical structures at play.